chaddio/estimate-app/README.md

-This is a heavy jquery app I created with Codeigniter PHP Framework
+This is a heavy jquery app I created with Codeigniter PHP Framework, this was my last professional 'Full Stack' app I worked on

-Building a new estimate is where all the jquery/ajax happens.
+Building a 'New Estimate' is where all the jquery/ajax happens.
+Feel free to create an estimate!

-Live Demo @ http://estimate.chaddio.com, use joe@joe.com as user, password is joe!
+Live Demo @ http://estimate.chaddio.com, use 'joe@joe.com' as user, password is 'joe!'